-The regulations on Solvency II sets the Actuarial Function as a fundamental function together with the risk management function, the compliance verification function and the internal audit function.
+The regulations on Solvency II sets the actuarial function as a fundamental function together with the risk management function, the regulatory compliance function and the internal audit function.

-Inside the organisation of the Entity, the Actuarial Function is separated from the area responsible for carrying out at first instance the calculation of the technical provision and the recoverable amounts of reinsurance, in order to keep its independence.
+Inside the organisation of the Entity, the actuarial function is separated from the area responsible for carrying out at first instance the calculation of the technical provision and the recoverable reinsurance amounts, in order to maintain its independence.

-The Actuarial Function is composed by persons who have obtained an advanced university degree specialised in actuarial and financing sciences.
+The actuarial function is made up of people who have obtained an advanced university degree specialised in actuarial and financing sciences.
 It develops its activity independently, and to this end has the necessary human and material resources to properly exercise the duties and responsibilities legally established.
 It also has access to the information it needs.

-The activities carried out by the Actuarial Function, from a regulatory point of view, are centred in the analysis and validation of the technical provisions, as basic activity, since it decides on underwriting subscription, the adequacy of the reinsurance agreements and contributes to the effective application of the risk management system.
+The activities carried out by the actuarial function, from a regulatory point of view, focus on the analysis and validation of the technical provisions, as the basic activity, since it decides on the underwriting policy, the adequacy of the reinsurance agreements and on contributing to the effective application of the risk management system.